shanshahwebdev-max/HTML5-learning-journey/README.md

 ### By **Code By Shan**

 Welcome to my daily Web Development learning repository!
-This project documents my progress as I learn and practice **HTML, CSS, JavaScript, and the MERN Stack**.
+This project documents my progress as I learn and practice **HTML5.
 Each day includes **code examples, notes, and explanations** to help track my growth as a developer.

 ---